Wudker/Wudker/Portfolio.md

 The station collects environmental measurements and sends them wirelessly to a receiver, where the results can be presented through a local web interface.

-The project combines sensor integration, wireless communication and low-power operation.
+The project combines sensor integration, wireless communication, photovoltaic power and low-power operation.

 I designed the electronics using commercial modules and developed the software responsible for collecting, transmitting and displaying measurement data.